-Student Rep roles usually count towards the "Step Up and Lead" part of the Manchester Leadership Award.
+Student Rep roles usually count towards the "Step Up and Lead" part of the Stellify Award.

 Student Reps are the voice of the students on their course or in their research group.
 They provide a vital link between the student body, the University and the Students' Union and they work hard to make sure that student opinions are heard, and teaching and learning experiences for the students they represent are as rewarding as possible.